 What is pyogenic granuloma?

-Pyogenic granuloma is a relatively common skin growth that presents as a shiny red mass.
-It is sometimes called ‘granuloma telangiectaticum’, or lobular capillary angioma.
-The surface has a raspberry-like or raw minced meat appearance.
-Although they are benign (non-cancerous), pyogenic granulomas can cause problems of discomfort and profuse bleeding.
+Pyogenic granuloma is a relatively common, reactive proliferation of capillary blood vessels.
+It presents as a shiny red lump with a raspberry-like or minced meat-like surface.
+Although they are benign, pyogenic granulomas can cause discomfort and profuse bleeding.

 What causes pyogenic granuloma?

 The cause of pyogenic granuloma is unknown.
-The following factors have been identified as having a possible role to play in their development:
+The following factors have been identified as having a possible role in their development.

 - Trauma: some cases develop at the site of a recent minor injury, such as a pinprick.

-- Hormonal influences: they occur in up to 5% of pregnancies and are rarely associated with oral contraceptives.
+- Hormonal influences: they occur in up to 5% of pregnancies and are sometimes associated with an oral contraceptive.

-- Drug-induced; multiple lesions sometimes develop in patients on systemic retinoids (acitretin or isotretinoin) or protease inhibitors
+- Drug-induced; multiple lesions sometimes develop in patients on an oral retinoid (acitretin or isotretinoin) or a protease inhibitor.